paulplant/xdrip4ios_docs/docs/install/personal_testflight.md

 The new tester should now install the **TestFlight** app if they don't already have it (it's available in the regular App Store) on their device and sign in with their Apple ID.

- When they open the TestFlight app, they should be able to see your release of xDrip4iOS and install it on their device.
+ When they open the TestFlight app, they should be able to see your release of xDrip4iOS and install it on their device. **Please note that it might take 10-15 minutes for the app to appear in their Testflight.
+Ask them to be patient**.
 ___
-## Updates
+## How do I update my release?

 Whenever there is an update available to the main branch, please update your local repository and follow these instructions again to archive and upload your release.

-Your tester(s) should be informed by a notifiation that a new version is available and it will prompt them to update the app.
+Your tester(s) should be informed by a notifiation that a new version is available and it will prompt them to update the app

+The process to update a Testflight build is very simple and consists of two operations:

+1. Update your local code following the update instructions on the build page.
+2. Upload your updated build to Testflight following the instructions above.

+That's it.
+It really is that simple.
+Once you do this, as you have kept all previous signing and build settings, the new build will automatically be offered to your personal Testflight users and will directly replace the old app (keeping all settings and data) when they update.

+If you do not follow the update instructions and try to manually "hack" things to make them work, you could end up creating a duplicate app.